Alex1100/heatchek_inc/README.md

 - [X] Create basic auth flow for employee portal
 - [X] Basic Landing Page to find and schedule more jobs
 - [X] Migrate from Heroku to AWS EC2 to make sure the app serves via https with it's existing ssl credentials
-- [X] Must create a subscription to all new events from calendly via a webhook.
-- [X] add Events / Jobs DB Tables to be able to auto populate and remove based off subscription events from the Calendly Webhook
+- [X] Add Events / Jobs DB Tables to be able to auto populate and remove based off events
+- [X] Add stripe payment integration
-- [ ] Create a way to View and Schedule jobs via Calendly integration
+- [ ] Create a way to View and Schedule jobs via Custom component since we are managing our own events
 - [ ] Need to be able to complete / mark jobs as completed, ignored, or cancelled
 - [ ] Push notifications for when a job is assigned to an employee
 - [ ] Component to view job details aka (location of house, square footage, expected earnings, etc...)
-- [ ] Find out how to create a subscription without using curl (curl --header "X-TOKEN: MFBIGFLBNVCV52OYXH72ZSJINHUNZXFB" --data "url=https://heatchek-inc.herokuapp.com/api/add-event&events[]=invitee.created" https://calendly.com/api/v1/hooks)
-- [ ] Write a bash script to create a subscription via curl on an EC2 Amazon Linux instance AMI
-- [ ] Ensure a proper Webhook subscription is created and works based off new signaled events (since it doesn't work on localhost)
-- [ ] Add terms of condition to service on the events for each variant of services offered to ensure that brokers and their associates know all photography and work done is property of HeatChek inc.
-- [ ] Add stripe payment integration

 # Employee Application Nice to Have